 My father found AU for me in 2016, and urged me to look into a program I may be interested in.
 Since AU is strictly an online university, it seemed convenient.
-By November of 2016, I was registered as a program student in the Bachelor of Arts in Human Services Degree after transferring diploma credits from an Early Learning and Child Care program I had pursued years prior.
+I was quickly was registered as a program student in the Bachelor of Arts in Human Services after transferring diploma credits from an early learning and child care program.

-The flexibility AU offers is remarkable—I was able to remain working.
+The flexibility AU offers is remarkable.
+I was able to remain working and help raise my sons.
 I managed to help my sons with homework, and attend their school practices and games.
 Most of all, I was able to do what I love most—travel—all while pursuing a degree.
-The tutors at AU were extremely helpful, as I learned that it is absolutely vital to reach out to them with any questions or concerns, and they will always assist in one way or another.
+The tutors at AU were extremely helpful.
+I learned it is absolutely vital to reach out to them with any questions or concerns, and they would always assist in one way or another.
 At times, I called and emailed my tutors and program administrators just to connect with them, and thanked them for all they did.
-Acknowledgement of their support is imperative!
+Acknowledging their support is imperative!

 Tutors are there to assist and support us as much as they can, but the way a student performs their study method is all up to the student.
 In my view, AU is a free-spirited university.

 I was able to complete the degree and graduate in April 2018.
-At times, At times I completed two courses per month, and at other times, one course every two months.
-This was depending on how busy my personal life was.
-The flexibility offered is extraordinary!
+At times, I completed two courses per month, and at other times, one course every two months.
+This changed based on how busy my personal life was.
+The flexibility AU offers is extraordinary!

-By September of 2018, I was registered as a non-program student and was able to begin courses that would be applied to the MA-IS program.
-In January of 2019, I was officially a MA-IS program student.
-In March of 2020, I completed the MA-IS program with a focus in Adult Education with a GPA average of 3.5.
+By September 2018, I had registered as a non-program student and was able to begin courses that would be applied to the MA-IS program.
+In 2019, I was officially a MA-IS program student.
+In 2020, I completed the MA-IS program with a focus in Adult Education with a GPA average of 3.5.

 I was only able to succeed at AU the way I did because of the flexibility of the programs, the program administrators, and the tutors.
 During my MA-IS journey, I was able to travel to New York, South East Asia, British Columbia, and Las Vegas.
 With all that joy, however, came hardship.